AsherSpurr/AsherSpurr/README.md

 <p>
-I am a full stack developer who is deeply committed to fostering accessibility, genuine connections, personal responsibility, empowering positivity, and continual self-improvement and learning.
+I am a full-stack developer who is deeply committed to fostering accessibility, genuine connections, personal responsibility, empowering positivity, and continual self-improvement and learning.
 Before entering the tech industry, I gained valuable experience in warehouse receiving roles, refining my attention to detail and collaborative skills.

 Embracing the challenge of mastering new languages and transitioning careers, I ventured into software development.
 A significant focus of my recent work has been on developing inclusive full-stack applications, prioritizing ease of use for all individuals.

-I am dedicated to expanding my proficiency in full stack development and collaborating on projects prioritizing user-centric design.
+I am dedicated to expanding my proficiency in full-stack development and collaborating on projects prioritizing user-centric design.
 If you're seeking a collaborator who values both creativity and technical expertise, let's connect! <br>
 <h3>💡 I'm currently learning: </h3>
 	<ul>
-		<li> DataDog for platform monitoring. </li>
+		<li> Python. </li>
 		<li> AWS EC2 - RDS -S3. </li>
 		<li> Docker. </li>
 </ul>